Paul M. Bator: End of life and legacy

 Bator died in 1989 and was survived by his wife, Alice Garrett Hoag Bator; sons, Thomas and Michael; and daughter, Julia.

 Harvard Law Review tribute

 In June 1989, Harvard Law Review published tributes to Bator by Professor David L. Shapiro, Professor Charles Fried and then-judge Stephen Breyer.
 Fried characterized Bator's teaching as "Mozartian," displaying "a brilliance, a clarity of intelligence, deployed with lightning speed and a distinctive style that was at once inventive and entirely apt" and described his briefs and arguments before the Supreme Court as "sonatas of reason."

 Paul M. Bator Award

-Following Bator's death, the Federalist Society established the Paul M. Bator Award for young law professors.
-Each year, the prize was awarded to an academic who has demonstrated excellence in legal scholarship, a commitment to teaching, a concern for students, and made a significant public impact.
+Following Bator's death, the Federalist Society established the Paul M. Bator Award, given to a law professor under the age of 40 "who demonstrated excellence in legal scholarship, a commitment to teaching, a concern for students, and who has made a significant public impact."
+In 2018, the award was replaced with the Joseph Story Award.